 - Determine their strengths and weaknesses relative to your brand’s

-- Predict their behavior and make informed business decisions
+- Predict their behavior and make data-driven business decisions

 “You meet the nicest people on a Honda”